shawn220a/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

+One conclusions that I can make from the outcomes based by launch date is that most successful theater productions are luanched from May to August.
+The other conclusion is that there is a slim chance that a theater production will be cancelled during the show's lifetime.

 - What can you conclude about the Outcomes based on Goals?

 - What are some limitations of this dataset?

 - What are some other possible tables and/or graphs that we could create?

+  - A chart to figure out what genres of shows are most successful in the theater area.

 ## Screenshots